 You’ve heard all the pointers on how to save, but did you know that you can grow your savings too?
 Sure, letting your money sit in savings will allow it to grow automatically thanks to compounding interest, but there’s a way to make your money grow even faster: by investing it.
 Whether you decide to invest in stocks, bonds, retirement accounts or all the above, investing your money can prove very beneficial over the long-term.

 Overall, stop worrying so much over money.
 We all make mistakes and we all get ourselves into financially-restricting places.
 But that doesn’t mean it’s game over.
-Look at your financial pitfalls as lessons with opportunity for improvement.
+Look at your financial pitfalls as lessons with opportunities for improvement.
 If you’re in a bind, there are relief options available such as personal loans, installment loans, and debt management programs.
 Always look at the cup half full and never give up when things look bad.
-You may not conquer all your financial goals all at once, but with a little hard-work and dedication, you can make 2019 the year you turned it all around!
+You may not conquer all your financial goals all at once, but with a little hard work and dedication, you can make 2020 the year you turned it all around!